csc301-fall-2020/team-project-20-family-service-toronto/deliverable-2/iteration-02-review.md

 * Were there change requests?
 * What did you learn from the demo from either a process or product perspective?
 * *This section will be marked very leniently so keep it brief and just make sure the points are addressed*

+We did a demo with our project partner Rodrigo on November 9th, 2020.
+We prepared for the demo by having the project open and ready to run when our meeting began.
+We ran the server locally and opened up google chrome to view the app.
+We used the chrome browser development tools to display our app in mobile view.
+Doing so allows Rodrigo to visualize how the app looks when we eventually convert our web app into a react native mobile app.
+In our demo, we showed Rodrigo the application home screen as well as one of the working components, namely Google.
+We have not yet completed implementation of the other features on November 9th, which was why we only showed the google component in our demo.
+We explained to Rodrigo that the other components would work similarly, which is when the button is clicked, the user would be directed to the respective component pages.
+Rodrigo was very happy with our progress and accepted the features.
+There were no change requests.
+From our demo experience, we learned that what our team had in mind and Rodrigo had in mind for the project is aligned.